crj341/nanoforce/README.md

 ```
 expt_1.baseline(start_pos = 0.5, end_pos = 0.7)
 ```
 You can also choose to exculed curves with a noisy baseline.
 The code calculates teh standard deviation over the specified region.
 If this is above a specified value the curve will be deleted.
 You can do this spearatley for the approach and retract curves by setting 'max_approach_noise' and 'max_retract_noise'.
-The default value for both is 1 and this can be changed as follows:
+The default value for both is 1000  (i.e. all curves retained) and this can be changed as follows:
 ```
 expt_1.baseline(max_approach_noise = 2, max_retract_noise = 4)
 ```